The Oregon Trail (1985 video game): 1985 game

 For many parts of the game which resemble the original, the team added complexity and detail.
 In the 1975 game, the player plays through twelve rounds of decision making, each representing two weeks on the trail, with random events occurring in the rounds based on their historical probability at that point on the trail.
 For the new version, the team instead divided the game into 16 segments of varying lengths, each ending at a "landmark"; the player has a set of "activities" that could take place at each landmark, such as crossing a river, and a different set of activities, including hunting and having a random event occur, that they could do or have happen to them while traveling between landmarks.
 Each segment of the game had different environmental settings and probabilities, and the traveling periods are composed of some number of days which then act as the unit of time.
 Bouchard worked with Keran to pick the sixteen landmarks, as well as alternate "cutoff" routes that the player could take.
 The team removed the medicine and doctor system of the original as historically inaccurate, and instead added multiple types of disease.
-They also added music to the game, which was based on melodies popular at the time of the actual Oregon trail.
+They also added music to the game, which was based on melodies popular at the time of the actual Oregon Trail.

 The hunting minigame had been a popular part of the original game, where the player typed "BANG" to fire; as such the team felt it was an essential component to include in the new game.
-Bouchard wanted to include educational lessons as part of the game, including showing different landscape features based on where the player was on their journey, having different species of animal be present based also on where in the country they could be found, and limiting how many pounds of meat the player could take back from a hunt.
+Bouchard wanted to include educational lessons as part of the game, including showing different landscape features based on where the player was on their journey, having different species of animals be present based also on where in the country they could be found, and limiting how many pounds of meat the player could take back from a hunt.
 The team was concerned that their design was not going to be possible using the Applesoft BASIC programming language on an Apple II like the rest of the game as it would not be fast enough; most other action games or sequences created at the time used assembly language for this reason.
 They first created a prototype to test it, and found that it ran too slowly; assembly programmer Roger Shimada was added to the team to create the final version.
 As he did so, the team discovered that the original design, which called for eighteen different animals, was too large for the memory space on the Apple II, and it was cut down to six animals with less complex animations.
 During the user testing in March 1985, as the "dead state" graphics had not yet been completed by Kapplinger, Shimada instead flipped animals upside down to indicate their deaths; this was kept in the final game, as the team and child playtesters found it humorous.